 Prior to Brexit, it was easy to take your dog in a car across the border from the Republic of Ireland to Northern Ireland, and vice versa, with generally no checks performed.

 This continues to be the case.
 The DAERA website clearly states that there is no change to the requirements for pets travelling in between the Republic of Ireland and Northern Ireland, due to Northern Ireland still being part of the European Union for pet travel.

 You are technically required to have a pet passport for your dog, including microchip and valid rabies vaccination, as for crossing any country border within the EU.
 However, DAERA state that a “risk-based approach is taken with regards to the level of compliance checks on pets”, with checks rarely occurring.

 There is no need to worm your dog travelling between Northern Ireland and Ireland, in either direction, so proof of this is not required.

 Travelling Directly to Northern Ireland with a Dog

-An Import Authorisation must be obtained at least 10 days in advance.
-You must also engage and pay for the services of an approved quarantine establishment to check your paperwork on arrival.
-If there are any issues, your pet will be taken into quarantine or returned back to the country it travelled from.
-Click here for more information and to apply for an Import Authorisation.
+An Import Authorisation was required to be obtained at least 10 days in advance.
+You were also required to engage and pay for the services of an approved quarantine establishment to check your pet’s paperwork on arrival.

 Inspired?
 Pin this to your Pinterest board!